wallaby-rails/wallaby-rails/README.md

     end
     ```

-Then you are all set to visit Wallaby on your local machine at `/the_path_you_like`.
-If you are not using Devise for authentication, you will need to do the following configurations.
+Then you are all set to open Wallaby on your local machine at `/the_path_you_like` once you have the Rails server up.

+If you are using authentication rather than Devise, you might need to continue with the following section to do authentication configuration.

 ## Configuration

 ### Authentication

-You could set up authentication via:
+There are two ways to set up authentication:

-1. Easily tell Wallaby which controller (that has `authenticate_user!` and `current_user` methods) to inherit from:
+1. Easily tell Wallaby which controller to inherit from.
+The controller should have `authenticate_user!` and `current_user` implemented:

     ```ruby
     #!config/initializers/wallaby.rb